 - Soak tamarind and jaggery in 1 cup water each separately for ½ an hour.

-- Mash the tamarind with hand to get the extract (pulp) and strain it.
+- Mash the tamarind with hand to get the extract (pulp) and strain it with a steel strainer.

 - Put the jaggery solution on heat and add tamarind pulp in it.